Save 40% when you buy the entire hair kit. See the kit

 Nutritional Deficiencies

 In some cases, nutritional deficiencies are to blame for hair loss.
-A 2017 study showed that not getting enough of certain nutrients could impact hair structure and growth.
+A 2017 study showed that not getting enough of the following nutrients may impact hair structure and growth:

 • Iron